DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 - Tips for writing a quality metadata record

-.center[![Photo Attribution: CC image by Alec Couros on Flickr](images/image4.jpeg) *Photo Attribution: CC image by Alec Couros on Flickr* ]
+.center[![Photo Attribution: CC image by Alec Couros on Flickr](images/image4.jpeg) *CC image by Alec Couros on Flickr*
+  ]

 ???